 If a company’s revenue is continuously declining for the past multiple years, it may be a warning sign for the investors.
 The revenue of a company is the TOP LINE of the income statement.
 And if the TOPLINE is declining, in general, all the lower levels will follow the same trend.

 Even a stagnant (flat) revenue for a continued longer period of time is a sign of caution for the investor.
 After all, there’s a fixed extent up to which a company can control its expense.
 And if the company want to increase its profit, then it has to increase its revenue eventually.

-A flat or declining revenues for past multiple years is an indicator of operating weakness.
-Moreover, if you can find that the revenue of the competitors (and the industry) is growing over the same perio, then it sends even a stronger signal of a weak management and poor health of the company.
+A flat or declining revenue for the past multiple years is an indicator of operating weakness.
+Moreover, if you can find that the revenue of the competitors (and the industry) is growing over the same period, then it sends even a stronger signal of weak management and poor health of the company.